defagos/defagos.github.io/_posts/2020-09-14-tvos_collection_part2.md

 }
 ```

-Note that `rows()` construction is here not important for the layout itself and has been omitted.
+Note that `rows()` construction has been omitted here for simplicity, as it does not affect the layout.

 The layout example above is quite simple.
-In general each section layout might depend on the data model, though, for example if the layout is received from a web service and belongs to the model itself.
-In such cases the `sectionLayoutProvider` block will capture the initial context and keep it for subsequent updates, which is not what we want if the layout returned by the web service later changes.
+In general each section layout might depend on the data model, though, for example if the layout is received from a web service.
+In such cases the `sectionLayoutProvider` block will capture the initial context and keep it for subsequent layout updates, which is not what we want if the layout returned by the web service later changes.
 To solve this issue our friend the coordinator again comes to the rescue:

 ```
 struct CollectionView<Section: Hashable, Item: Hashable>: UIViewRepresentable {